GrantGMiller/exchange_interface/README.rst

-This module allows access to Microsoft Office 365 accounts.
+This module allows access to Microsoft Office 365 account calendars.
 It allows for personal, delegate, and service accounts.

 Install